Mickamwamba/engine-rul-prediction/README.md

 # Why is this important?

-Prevent unexpected failure.
+- Prevent unexpected failure.
-Reduce downtime
+- Reduce downtime
-Optimize resource optimization.
+- Optimize resource optimization.

+# ML Problem Framing

 This study explored 3 different sets of problem frames as explained below :
 - Binary Classification Problem – Predicting whether the engine will fail within 30 days or not.